-If I had to choose one and only one at this very moment I would choose the Amazon Echo Dot.
-I like its current feature set more but I expect Google to meet if not exceed those capabilities over time.
+If I had to choose one and only one at this very moment, I would choose the Amazon Echo Dot.
+I like its current feature set more, but I expect Google to meet, if not exceed, those capabilities over time.
 I found the Amazon Echo Dot slightly more intuitive to setup, use, and integrate additional services and devices when I set mine up and when I watched others set up theirs.
 The microphone can be muted on both brands.
 Strangely, the Echo Dot can read and write to my Google Calendar but so far Home Mini cannot.
-If Notifications are enabled on the Echo Dot a green ring will light on the device letting you know your Amazon package has been delivered… and then promptly announce what it was if you ask or if anyone else does for that matter.
-I promptly turned off notifications when it announced the Christmas present that was delivered for my husband as he sat at the kitchen table nearby.
+If notifications are enabled on the Echo Dot, a green ring will light on the device letting you know your Amazon package has been delivered… and then promptly announce what it was if you ask, or if anyone else does, for that matter.
+I instantly turned off notifications when it announced the Christmas present that was delivered for my husband, as he sat at the kitchen table nearby.

 Whether you choose Amazon or Google, what makes these smaller versions so wildly popular is the price point.
 While the MSRP for each is around $50, they have been featured this holiday season for around $30 online and in stores.
 What is amazing to me is even at $50 MSRP, this is a steal technologically speaking.
 We are really benefiting from industry giants trying to establish dominance in the marketplace in my opinion.
 Go forth and reap the rewards!